Fact-checked by the SnapMessages editorial team

 How do I know which tasks to automate first?

 Automate any task you perform identically more than three times per week.
-Common first targets are sending onboarding emails, creating invoices, scheduling reminders, and posting to social media.
+Common first targets are sending onboarding emails, creating invoices, and scheduling reminders.
 Tracking your time with a tool like Toggl for one week reveals exactly where automation has the highest return on investment.